chefeat/chefeat/README.md

 ## Future features:
 1. Search & order home-made food around you.
 2. Trade recipes with other users.
-3. Computer Vision module to detect ingredients by the mobile camera.
+3. Computer Vision module to detect ingredients using smartphones camera.
 4. WEB app.

 ## About